Welcome to Year 3!

-The children will be doing PE twice a week (Wednesdays and Thursdays).
+The children will be doing PE twice a week (Tuesday and Thursday).
 Please ensure that your child has their PE kit (white t-shirt, shorts, plain tracksuit bottoms, pumps and trainers) in school at all times (and all clearly labelled).

 The children may also bring in their own water bottles from in from home, but please make sure that they are labelled also.